IAMBHUSHANCHAVAN/campus-finderBackend/README.md

 # Campus-finder Backend

 This repository contains the backend code for Campus Finder, a platform that helps students find and explore various schools, colleges, and investors.
-The backend is built using Node.js, Express.js, and MongoDB and utilizes various npm packages for its functionality.
-The backend provides features like user authentication, review management, profile editing, and CRUD APIs for colleges and schools.
-Additionally, certain features are restricted to the admin only, such as deleting or inserting colleges and schools, as well as editing existing entries.
+**The backend is developed using Node.js, Express.js, and MongoDB, and it leverages several npm packages to ensure seamless functionality.
+The backend's key features include user authentication, review management, profile editing, and powerful CRUD APIs for managing colleges and schools. also there the user can add their favorite colleges and schools to a personalized wishlist.
+For security purposes, certain functionalities are restricted to the admin, granting them exclusive privileges to delete or add colleges and schools, as well as edit existing entries.**

 ## Getting Started